fynydd/carbide/README.md

    ```

 ### Argentini.Carbide.StorageHelpers
-This is a static class with methods for reading and writing files to and from disk.
+This is a static class with methods for reading and writing files to and from disk, dynamically building SCSS, creating cache busters for web file links, and more.

 ### Argentini.Carbide.TemporalHelpers
 This is a static class with methods for formatting dates and times, and performing date calculations.
+There is also a stopwatch class.

 ### Validators
 Additional MVC model and client-side validators for your forms.
 To use client-side validation, be sure to include the scripts: